 2. How to Prioritize Quality Content

-3. How to Hire Someone to Write Your Blog Posts
+3. How to Hire a Content Creator to Write Your Blog Posts

 The elements of any blog post are essentially the same: text, graphics or video, keywords, links and call-to-action.
 But, not all blog posts are equal.
 Taken together as a string of posts, your blog (and your business) develops a reputation for a particular quality-level of content.

 To get value from your business blog, you need to create a content plan, keep a focus on quality, and hire the right people.

 Before you hire a content creator for your business, you need to develop a content plan.
 This can be simple or detailed, depending on your expectations and management style.